Hall algebras and quantum symmetric pairs I: foundations: Semi-derived Ringel-Hall algebras of -Gorenstein algebras by Ming Lu

 We see that $\cs_{\ca}$ is a multiplicatively closed subset with the identity $[0]\in \cs_{\ca}$.

-\begin{proposition} Let $\ca$ be an exact category satisfying (Ea)-(Ed).
+\begin{proposition} Let $\ca$ be an exact category satisfying (E-a)--(E-d).
 Then the multiplicatively closed subset $\cs_{\ca}$ is a right Ore, right reversible subset of $\ch(\ca)/I$.
-Equivalently, the right localization of $\ch(\ca)/I$ with respect to $\cs_{\ca}$ exists, and will be denoted by $(\ch(\ca)/I)[\cs_{\ca}^{-1}]$. \end{proposition} \begin{proof} The proof is similar to \cite[Proposition 3.2]{LP}.
-For the sake of completeness, we give the proof here.
+Equivalently, the right localization of $\ch(\ca)/I$ with respect to $\cs_{\ca}$ exists, and will be denoted by $(\ch(\ca)/I)[\cs_{\ca}^{-1}]$. \end{proposition} \begin{proof}

 For any $M\in\ca$, $K\in\fpr(\ca)$,

 We only consider $[L]\in\Iso(\ca)$ with $|\Ext^1(K,M)_L|\neq0$, which form a subset $\cv$.
 Then for any $[L]\in\cv$, choose (and fix) a short exact sequence

 Let $P_L\xrightarrow{s} L$ be a deflation with $P_L\in\fpr(\ca)$.
 By doing pullback, we have a short exact sequence